 - The MENU key is used to gain access to the menus when the unit is in the normal operating mode.
-Pressing the key once will exit the normal operating mode and enter the programming mode.
-When the MENU key is first pressed, the first two menus are listed - 2.
-When the unit is being programmed, the MENU key acts like an escape key. - When scrolling through the main menu, pressing the MENU key will return the unit to standard operating mode. - When scrolling through the items on a menu, pressing the MENU key will return you to the list of menus. - When changing data in a menu item, pressing the MENU key will escape out of the item without saving changes. - 3.
-When programming is complete, pressing the MENU key will return the unit to normal operating mode.
+Pressing the key once exits the normal operating mode and enter the programming mode.
+When the MENU key is first pressed, the first two menus are listed. - 2.
+When the unit is being programmed, the MENU key acts like an escape key. - When scrolling through the main menu, pressing the MENU key returns the unit to standard operating mode. - When scrolling through the items on a menu, pressing the MENU key returns you to the list of menus. - When changing data in a menu item, pressing the MENU key escapes out of the item without saving changes. - 3.
+When programming is complete, pressing the MENU key returns the unit to normal operating mode.